unrealwork/time-window-backend-listener/README.md

 The alternative for standart Graphite Backend Listener that apply only metrics size sliding windows.
 The listener send statistics about samplers that collected for all metrics in time window.

+## Installation

+1. Download jar file from release page
+2. Copy the file to `$JMETER_HOME/lib/ext/` folder
+3. Restart Jmeter if it is running

+## Usage

+1. Add Backend Listener to your Test plan
+2. Select Backend Listener Implementation as `org.apache.jmeter.visualizers.backend.graphite.TimeWindowBackendListenerClient`
+3. Configure it.

 ## Configuration

 ### Properties